-Such talks have never taken place, according to Detroit 300 vice president Imhotep Blue.
+According to Detroit 300 vice president Imhotep Blue, such talks have never taken place.
 But he says the group is strategic in what tasks it assigns its members, many of whom he says are ex-law enforcement and ex-military.

-“My guys know exactly what to do in regards to a crime scene and our 10-year record proves that,” said Blue.
-“Firearms has never been a story, it’s never going to be a story, there’s been no reports of us accosting anybody, violating anyone’s constitutional rights.”
+“My guys know exactly what to do in regards to a crime scene and our 10-year record proves that,” said Blue. “[Use of] firearms has never been a story, it’s never going to be a story, there’s been no reports of us accosting anybody, violating anyone’s constitutional rights.”

 Armed and confused

-Detroit is no stranger to the problems that can come with relying on organized patrol groups.
+Detroit is no stranger to the problems that can arise when relying on civilian patrol groups.
 In 2012, as police were trying to find a suspect in the shooting of a 9-month-old boy, members of Detroit 300 had two women they believed to have some knowledge in the case meet them at the 6th precinct for questioning.
 The women sued both the department and the group, alleging that no officers were present and that the civilians mistreated and held them against their will for hours.

 Blue disputes that the women were held and said it’s common for people to meet at police stations in situations where they may feel unsafe.

 The city settled the case for $30,000, according to Tracey Martin, the lawyer for the women.